tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 We have inside us a feeling that there's lots to be done and we have to get on with it if we're going to get through it all.

-It's an active (probably *slightly* anxious) mode, although the anxiety can be exiting and pleasurable.
+It's an active (probably *slightly* anxious) mode, although the anxiety can be exciting and pleasurable.

 It's a mode which we're probably a little impatient, if only with ourselves.